 The North Sea is the link between North and South, the Baltic Sea and the rest of the world.
-In the old days, sailing in this area often involved putting your life at stake.
-Lack of navigational instruments and countless storms led many people from the deep blue sea to the West Coast where wreckage was almost inevitable.
-But the great riches that maritime trade could bring were worth the risk.
+In the age of sail, sailing in this area often involved putting your life at risk.
+Lack of precise navigational instruments and countless storms forced manys ships from the deep sea to the West Coast where wreckage was almost inevitable.
+But the great riches that maritime trade could bring made it worth the risk.

 Gallery 2: The Last Voyage

 Throughout time, tens of thousands of seafarers have lost their lives in shipwrecks off the West Coast of Jutland.
 The biggest and most disastrous shipwreck took place on the morning of Christmas Eve 1811 in the sea off Thorsminde, when two English ships of the line, the HMS St George and HMS Defence were wrecked, and almost 1,400 seamen lost their lives.
 In Gallery 2 you follow the ships on their last voyage and explore the lower deck of the HMS St George with unique effects from the two ships, salvaged from the bottom of the sea.